NandapTimbyen/-Disaster-Relief-Tracker/README.md

 ### Verification Functions
 - `verify-recipient`: Allow assigned volunteers to verify recipients for their disaster
+- `submit-progress-report`: Enable assigned volunteers to submit detailed progress reports for their disaster

 ### Donation Functions
 - `donate`: Make donations to specific disaster relief efforts